 He co-creates with the individuals responsible for conceiving the venue and/or oversees the media, which can place him anywhere in the process from concept through installation.
 Often called upon to be the problem solver, Don gets to investigate and integrate leading-edge technology, supervising the talented personalities needed in every aspect and step of the process to successfully develop and realize world class media in alignment with the client’s desires.
 He is the planner and liaison that oversees all concerns, understands the production options, puts in place the necessary approaches and workflows, and manages the budget and schedule.
 Of equal concern, Don makes sure the team’s needs are addressed, and that the client understands the process and is aware and up to date each step of the way.

-Beginning of this year he completed producing the final live action elements for the pepper’s ghost and pre-show greenscreen segments going into the Ferrari Experience queue areas at PortAventura’s Ferrari Land, near Barcelona, Spain.
+In 2017 he completed producing the final live action elements for the pepper’s ghost and pre-show greenscreen segments going into the Ferrari Experience queue areas at PortAventura’s Ferrari Land, near Barcelona, Spain.
 2016 was spent researching and formulating how to use the state-of-the-state of mid-sized (or ‘heavy-lifting’) drones, in order to capture photographic hi-resolution imagery that could match and seamlessly fit into a high-end flying dome theater experience.
 See his Portfolio page – Flying Dreams , for more on this.
 This work was done for Mousetrappe, who had the vision to allow and properly develop a here-to-fore mostly untried and more cost-effective method for use in these type of flying ridefilms.